-- The organization must reserve a vehicle in advance and in accordance with the established procedures of Facilities Management, 281-649-3442. - A University faculty/staff member, or delegate, must accompany his or her student groups any time a vehicle is used (whether the vehicle is Universityowned or rented).

-- All drivers (faculty/staff or students) must complete the Driver Safety Course and currently be on the approved driver list as determined by Facilities Management. - All drivers must be at least 21 years of age to drive a vehicle, whether HBUowned or rented. - A reservation may not be made unless the following criteria are met: - a) a copy of the individual's TDL is on file with Facilities Management, - b) the driver has taken and passed an online driving test, and - c) the driver has a clear MVR (will be run by Facilities Management). - If the trip is to exceed six hours, the group must have a minimum of two approved drivers per vehicle. - Drivers will obey all laws, ordinances, etc. in the operation of University vehicles.
+- The organization must reserve a vehicle no later than 5 working days prior to travel by submitting a written request, in person, via Campus mail or via e-mail to Operations. - The request must include date(s) of travel, type of vehicle requested, approved driver(s), and destination. - When you receive your confirmation email, download and submit a "Travel Log" to the Operations office 24 hours before your departure. - A University faculty/staff member must accompany the student group any time a vehicle is used (whether the vehicle is University-owned or rented). - All drivers must be at least 21 years of age to drive a vehicle, whether HBUowned or rented. - A reservation may be made when the following criteria are met: - a) A copy of the individual driver's license and H number is on file in Operations - b) The driver has taken and passed an online driving test, and - c) The driver has a clear Motor Vehicle Record (will be run by Operations) - If the trip exceeds 200 miles, a minimum of two approved drivers per vehicle is required. - Drivers will obey all federal, state and local laws, ordinances, etc. in operation of University vehicles. - Please refer to "HBU Vehicle Policy" on the Portal for the full policy.

-Any questions should be directed to:
+Any questions should be directed to Operations, 281-649-3442.

-Student Affairs, 281-649-3238, or Facilities Management, 281-649-3442